galakhov/tg-channelposts-aggregator/README.md

 The **step 6** of the _Figure 1_ is all about Docker Hub Webhooks that are ["(...)
 POST requests sent to a URL you define in Docker Hub"](https://docs.docker.com/docker-hub/webhooks/) by default.

-To trigger the _deploy_ step in the Drone CI/CD platform after the containers were built, you need to set up the webhook in the Docker Hub in one of your repositories, preferably in the repository that's built last of all:
+To notify the Drone CI/CD (or any other platform) that the containers were built, you can set up the webhook in Docker Hub in one of your repositories, preferably in the repository that's built last of all:

 ```bash
 https://hub.docker.com/repository/docker/{organisation-name}/{repo-name}/webhooks
 ```

-The Webhook name is not important, but the Webhook URL is crucial and is explained in detail in the next section.
+The Webhook's name is not important, but the Webhook URL is crucial and is explained in detail in the next section.

-#### What Webhook URLs are valid to use with the Drone.io's API?
+#### Which Webhook URLs are valid to use with the Drone.io's API?

 To process an external call we use the built-in [Drone.io's REST API endpoint](https://docs.drone.io/api/overview/), which receives GET, POST, DELETE and other external requests.